Naturally Occurring Benzodiazepines, Endozepines, and their Receptors Implications for Benzodiazepine Therapy and Withdrawal

-- Discusses endogenous benzodiazepine-like substances – what do they do, do they affect the anti-anxiety drugs and their adverse effects?
+- Discusses endogenous benzodiazepine-like substances—what do they do, and do they affect antianxiety drugs and their adverse effects?

-- Presents information on the enigmatic prolonged benzodiazepine withdrawal syndrome
+- Presents information on enigmatic prolonged benzodiazepine withdrawal syndrome

 - Describes the compounds acting at the BDZ binding sites, both exogenous (classical BDZ drugs and BDZ from food and plants) and endogenous (endozepines)